cdacpankaj73/100-days-100-C-code/README.md

 Day 10: Program to Find the Sum of Digits of a Number in C++

 Day 11: C++ Program to find the Reverse of a Number

+Day 12: check number is Palindrome or not in C++

+Day 13: check number is Armstrong or not in C++